 The tray can be lined with wood shavings (avoid cedar shavings, and hardwood shavings such as aspen are preferred over pine) or newspapers.
 Many chinchilla cages have a wire floor, which is nice for cleanliness but can be hard on chinchilla feet so are best avoided.
 Wire floors or shelves can be covered with wood to give the chinchilla's feet a break.
 A nest box, made of wood, should also be provided.

 Where to Put the Cage

 Toys can be provided too—blocks of wood and tree branches (free of pesticides) are good chew toys.
 Some of the wooden parrot toys make good toys as well, as do the willow balls and rings that you can find for rabbits.
 It is important to provide toys that do not have small or plastic parts that could be ingested.
-In addition, a "chinchilla block" or pumice block can be provided for chewing and this will aid in keeping the teeth trim.
+Also, a "chinchilla block" or pumice block can be provided for chewing and this will aid in keeping the teeth trim.

 Wheels can provide excellent exercise, although you may find that unless the chinchilla is introduced to the idea at a fairly young age it may not take to running on a wheel.
-Look for a 15-inch wheel (anything smaller will be too small for most adult chinchillas), with a solid running surface and an open side with no cross supports (wire wheels are dangerous to feet and tails).
+Look for a 15-inch wheel (anything smaller will be too small for most adult chinchillas) with a solid running surface and an open side with no cross supports.

 Some people also find the use of running discs such as the Flying Saucer a good option for chinchillas.
 The risks of overheating make the use of plastic run about balls undesirable.
 Your chinchilla would much rather run around in a secure, chinchilla-proofed room.